top of page

 The CaRe Study

-RWE from Japan, Sweden and the USA shows that patients with incident comorbid HF and CKD have consistently low use of GDMT, both before and after diagnosis.
-Despite modest increases at the point of incident HF+CKD, substantial GDMT treatment gaps persist, underscoring the urgent need to improve cardiorenal management in this high-risk population.
+RWE findings presented by Prof. Gianluigi Savarese (Karolinska Institutet and Södersjukhuset, Stockholm, Sweden) from Japan, Sweden and the USA demonstrated that patients with incident heart failure (HF) and chronic kidney disease (CKD) receive consistently low levels of guideline-directed medical therapy (GDMT), both before and after diagnosis.
+Despite modest treatment increases following incident HF+CKD, substantial implementation gaps persisted, highlighting the need for earlier identification and optimized management of this high-risk cardiorenal population.

 ESC GDMT.gif